WalletHub, Financial Company

-No, annual fees do not count towards the minimum spending requirement on a credit card for bonus rewards.
-Paying other fees, such as those for balance transfers and cash advances, doesn’t count toward a card’s minimum spend, either.
+No, annual fees do not count towards the minimum spending requirement for a card’s welcome bonus.
+Other fees, such as those for balance transfers and cash advances, don’t count toward a card’s bonus spending requirement, either.

 Many credit cards have sign-up bonuses for new cardholders who spend a certain amount on purchases during a specified timeframe.
 For example, you might get $500 for spending $3,000 in your first 3 months.
 But that minimum spend is for purchases, and paying your card’s annual fee doesn’t count.
 Credit cards’ terms and conditions are very specific about this.
 They leave little room for interpretation.

-Transactions that don’t count toward minimum spending requirements:
+Transactions that don’t count towards minimum spending requirements:

 - Fee and interest payments